 Build an LLM from scratch in MAX

 Transformer models power today’s most impactful AI applications, from language models like ChatGPT to code generation tools like GitHub Copilot.
-Maybe you’ve been asked to adapt one of these models for your team, or you want to understand what’s actually happening when you call an inference API.
-Either way, building a transformer from scratch is one of the best ways to truly understand how they work.
+If you want to understand what’s actually happening when you call an inference API, or you need to adapt one of these models for your own work, building one from scratch is the fastest path to that understanding.

 This guide walks you through a complete GPT-2 implementation using the MAX Python API.
-Each section explains a component of the model—embeddings, attention mechanisms, feed-forward layers—and shows exactly how it’s implemented in the GitHub repository.
+You’ll start by running a working model, then build it component by component: embeddings, attention, feed-forward layers, and the serving layer that connects it all.
+Everything runs from the GitHub repository.

 Why GPT-2?